-Ghahremani 20, was hanged at the central prison in the western city of Kermanshah after being convicted of a murder during a street fight, said the Norway-based Iran Human Rights group, reports The Times of Israel.
+Ghahremani, 20, was hanged at the central prison in the western city of Kermanshah after being convicted of a murder during a street fight, said the Norway-based Iran Human Rights group, reports The Times of Israel.

 “In the midst of the threats of war with Israel, the Islamic Republic executed Arvin Ghahremani, an Iranian Jewish citizen,” said IHR director Mahmood Amiry-Moghaddam, stressing that the legal case had significant flaws.

-IHR director Mahmood Amiry-Moghaddam stressed that the legal case had significant flaws, adding that “Arvin was a Jew, and the institutionalized antisemitism in the Islamic Republic undoubtedly played a crucial role in the execution of his sentence.”
+IHR director Mahmood Amiry-Moghaddam stressed that the legal case had significant flaws, adding that “Arvin was a Jew, and the institutionalised antisemitism in the Islamic Republic undoubtedly played a crucial role in the execution of his sentence.”

-Following the incident, Ghahremani’s family urged Shokri’s relatives to accept blood money under Iran’s Islamic law of retribution, which permits this alternative to avoid execution, however, the victim’s family had “refused to give consent” to such a deal.
+Following the incident, Ghahremani’s family urged Shokri’s relatives to accept blood money under Iran’s Islamic law of retribution, which permits this alternative to avoid execution; however, the victim’s family had “refused to give consent” to such a deal.

 Under Iranian law, once a person is found guilty of intentional murder, the only way that the death sentence can be commuted is if the family of the deceased says it forgives the perpetrator.